DIY Instructions on how to make miniature twisted trees for your paper crafts out of wire and paper

-I’ve made a relatively short video of the process (about 11 minutes) that you might find helpful.
-I’m kind of new to making videos – just saying.
+I've made a short video of the process (about 11 minutes) that you might find helpful.
+Just click on it video to see how to make the Twisted Tree.

-I’ve also written a PDF of this tutorial so subscribe to my newsletter, get the password to my free resource library and download a copy to keep the instructions without having to look them up on the internet.
+If you want a printed copy of instructions to make the paper mache wire tree, I've written a PDF of this tutorial so subscribe to my newsletter, get the password to my free resource library and download a copy to keep the instructions without having to look them up on the internet.

 Examples of Twisted Trees